 HSA money may be used to pay a health insurance deductible and certain qualified medical expenses like dental and vision care.
 There are also tax advantages to an HSA because funds contributed are not subject to federal income tax at the time of the deposit.

 A handy way to compare a high deductible health plan with an HSA to the traditional route for health care is AARP’s HSA calculator.

 We also believe that long-term care insurance is an important part of your health care plan.
 Long-term care insurance covers basic daily needs over an extended period of time once you’ve lost the ability to do two things on the specified list.
 It helps with costs not covered by health insurance, Medicare, or Medicaid.
 This insurance helps families who are unfortunately dealing with a chronic illness for an undetermined period of time like Alzheimer’s.
 Long-term care is so much cheaper when you’re younger.
-We both have it, and we have found once you hit 60 years of age coverage gets really expensive.

 Healthcare is expensive, but your loved one’s life is priceless so do the research to see if you can find ways to save some money.
 Some seasons of life you just can’t adjust, but maybe it’s time for you to shop around for some other health insurance options.

 3. Health issues are cheaper and easier to treat in the early stages.

 The earlier you catch most conditions, the cheaper it will be to treat AND with less aggressive treatments.

 While some of you may be a slight hypochondriac, going to the doctor for the smallest things (that hangnail will heal), don’t swing too far the other way either.
 Do not wait until you are seriously ill to see a professional.
 A hospital stay for pneumonia is so much more expensive than a round of antibiotics before your illness gets too bad.